greermuldowney/greermuldowney-com/cv.md

 Photo District News.
 "The Curator."
 Best in Photography Essay/Reportage, Summer 2013.
 : July 2013

-The Pheonix, Boston.
+The Phoenix, Boston.
 "Movin' On Up: Greer Muldowney's Photography."
 Review by Greg Cook.
 January 30.
 : Jan 2013

 Wired Magazine; Italy.
 "How to Build a Pragmatic Utopia." by Daniel Pinchbeck, Accompanied Image